romizb/Big-Floof-Energy/README.md

 ![](https://github.com/romizb/Big-Floof-Energy/blob/main/image.png)

-The “OK” at the end means all test ran successfully and the functions of the Big-floof-energy functions are successfully running and bug free.
+The “OK” at the end means all tests ran successfully and the functions in the Big-floof-energy are successfully running, bug free.

 ---